ludelafo/m3w.ch/adguard-home/README.md

 Then you can start the AdGuard Home container.

-On first run, you must access the web interface to configure AdGuard Home at `192.168.1.254:3000`.

-Once the configuration is done, you can access the web interface on the port you set during the configuration (`192.168.1.254:80` by default).

 ## Run the application with Docker

 Do not forget to set the environment variables as described in the previous